Kimbo (KIMBO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kimbo Historical Price

-According to the latest data gathered on Kimbo live price page, the current price of Kimbo is 0USD.
-The circulating supply of Kimbo(KIMBO) is 69.42B KIMBO , giving it a market capitalization of $1.47M.
+According to the latest data gathered on Kimbo live price page, the current price of Kimbo is 0.00002066USD.
+The circulating supply of Kimbo(KIMBO) is 69.42B KIMBO , giving it a market capitalization of $1.44M.

 The Kimbo Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KIMBO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.